 So you have submitted your Personal Support Worker resume and have finally got a call for the interview.
+Now what?

 How are you going to prepare for it?